Natural Resources Research Student Awards

 - Candidates should be undertaking research in the fields of exploration, assessment, extraction and utilization of a wide variety of natural resources as outlined in the Aims & Scope of the journal Natural Resources Research.

-- The deadline for applications will be 31st May each year (extended to 30thJune for 2013).
+- The deadline for applications will be 31st May each year.